-Characterizing the "general emotional intelligence", it should be noted the existence of statistically significant differences in gender: 59% females and 50% males have a low level of EI, 38.6% females and 46.5% males - middle level of EI and 2.4% females and 3, 5% of males have a high level of EI.
+Characterizing the "general emotional intelligence" (Figure 6), it should be noted the existence of statistically significant differences in gender: 59% females and 50% males have a low level of EI, 38.6% females and 46.5% males - middle level of EI and 2.4% females and 3.5% of males have a high level of EI.
 The total level of EI is higher in males compared to females.
 Males show better results by developing components of self-motivation and managing their own emotions, but females have more developed empathy and management of others' emotions.

-In general, the fact that most students have a low level of EI is worrying, which indicates the leveling of the development of emotional skills both in the process of primary socialization (in the family) and during secondary socialization - the educational process.
+In general, the fact that most students have a low level of EI is worrying, which indicates the leveling of the development of emotional skills both in the process of primary socialization (in the family) and during secondary socialization (educational process).

 The authors conducted a cluster analysis by the method of k-means with a preliminary hierarchical analysis.
-As a result, 5 groups of clusters were identified among students who differ in the degree of development of components in the structure of emotional intelligence (see table 1).
+As a result, 5 groups of clusters were identified among students who differ in the degree of components' development in the emotional intelligence structure (see Table 1).